Vladimir Chernukhin: Personal life

 Chernukhin fled Russia in November 2004 when it became known that Mikhail Kasyanov was forming organised opposition to President Putin so that he could oppose him at the 2008 Presidential election.It was reported that as an associate of Kasyanov, Chernukhin feared for his personal safety and feared unjustified political persecution.
 He has never returned since.
 In 2007, Chernukhin married Lubov Chernukhin.
-Mikhail Kasyanov, who at the time was campaigning against President Putin in respect of the upcoming Presidential election in Russia, was one of the two witnesses at the civil ceremony of the wedding.
+Mikhail Kasyanov, who at the time was campaigning against President Putin in respect of the upcoming presidential election in Russia, was one of the two witnesses at the civil ceremony of the wedding.

 The Electoral Commission register shows that Lubov Chernukhin has donated in excess of £2 million to the party.
 In the UK media, the Conservative party has been heavily criticised for accepting donations from the Chernukhins.
 The UK press has frequently accused her for allegedly using her husband's wealth for these donations.
 However, in 2022 Lubov Chernukhin's representative confirmed that all of her political donations have derived from her own funds.

 Emigration to the United Kingdom

 Chernukhin fled to the UK after Vladimir Putin dismissed him in 2004.
 As per the media reports, Chernukhin is known to be a loyalist to former Russian prime minister Mikhail Kasyanov, who in 2005 became an opponent of Putin.
 When Chernukhin fled to the UK, Nathaniel Rothschild gave him a job at JNR, a company in which Rothschild was chairman.
-Chernukhin worked in London, where he was paid a salary of £275,000 per annum to work on a liquified natural gas project located in New York.When Rothschild was subsequently in severe financial difficulty after the financial crisis, Chernukhin claimed to have returned the salary he had earnt at JNR to Rothschild.
-In 2019, The times reported that Nat Rothschild, allegedly provided Chernukhin the job post in such a way that it "did not require him to do any work".
+Chernukhin worked in London, where he was paid a salary of £275,000 per annum to work on a liquified natural gas project located in New York.
+When Rothschild was subsequently in severe financial difficulty after the financial crisis, Chernukhin claimed to have returned the salary he had earnt at JNR to Rothschild.
+In 2019, The Times reported that Rothschild allegedly provided Chernukhin the job post in such a way that it "did not require him to do any work".
 However, Chernukhin denied such allegations.